akaalias/plotto-for-obsidian/markdown/START HERE.md

-Hey there and welcome to Plotto for Obsidian.
+Hey there and welcome to Plotto for Obsidian!

 ## Getting Started
-The easiest way to start exploring this vault while picking pieces for your new plot is:
+The easiest way to start exploring this vault and pick pieces for your new plot is:

 ### 1. Create a Scratchpad
 1. Create a blank note in "Plots" – This Plot-Note where you'll keep track of interesting nuggets you find along the way